Georgetown University, Duke Ellington, Frisbees, Tony Bennett, Roots and Madeleine Albright are some of the American icons of January 23rd.

 The TV mini-series “Roots,” based on the Alex Haley novel, began airing on ABC.
-The mini-series was watched by an estimated 130[ and 140[ million viewers total and averaged a 44.9 rating 66% share of the audience.
-The final episode was watched by 100 million viewers and an average of 80 million viewers watched each of the last seven episodes.
+The mini-series was watched by an estimated 130-140 million viewers total and averaged a 44.9 rating 66% share of the audience.
+The final episode was watched by 100 million viewers and an average of 80 million viewers watched each of the seven episodes.
 Eighty-five percent of all television homes saw all or part of the mini-series.
 The show, which is still the 3rd-highest rated U.S. television program, received 37 Emmy Award nominations and won 9.
 Below is a defining scene from the program.

-Madeline Albright Becomes First Woman Secretary of State
+Madeleine Albright Becomes First Woman Secretary of State

 Madeleine Albright becomes the first woman to serve as United States Secretary of State.
 Albright, who was a member of the Georgetown faculty prior to going into the government is now Professor of International Relations Georgetown University‘s Walsh School of Foreign Service.

 In the clip below she discusses a famous run-in with Colin Powell over Bosnia.